MEDIA-HAPPI-AI/public/Ethical AI.md

 ---

-# Media Happi: Ethical AI Guidelines
+# Our Ethical AI Guidelines

 In line with our mission at Media Happi, we are committed to the ethical development and deployment of Artificial Intelligence (AI).
 This document provides guidelines that ensure our AI solutions align with our core values, ensuring fairness, transparency, and respect for user rights.